Barbecue Steak with Ballymaloe Steak Sauce

 - Allergens: None

 This recipe works well with whatever your steak of choice is.
 Sirloin has more texture than fillet and an aged striploin also has great flavour – but the choice is entirely up to you.
 It’s important to let the meat rest at room temperature before cooking as it’ll help get an even temperature across the steak.
 Always rest meat after cooking to let the juices settle, giving a richer flavour.
-Serve with some chunky chips and Ballymaloe Mayo and Ballymaloe Original Relish on the side.
+Serve with some chunky chips and Ballymaloe Mayonnaise and Ballymaloe Original Relish on the side.

 - 4 steaks of your choice